Compositional Quantum Field Theory: An axiomatic presentation: Implementing gluing functions: CQFT

 \subsection{Admissibility}

-As outlined in the introduction, an important ingredient in ensuring that certain infinite-dimensional models of interest can be treated in GBQFT is \emph{admissibility}.
+As outlined in the introduction, an important ingredient in ensuring that certain models of interest with infinite-dimensional state spaces can be treated in GBQFT is \emph{admissibility}.
 That is, instead of considering all possible manifolds of dimension $n$ as regions, all possible manifolds of dimension $n-1$ as hypersurfaces etc., we may restrict to certain classes that we shall call \emph{admissible}.
 Similarly, we may restrict slice regions, gluing functions and gluing diagrams to admissible ones.
 The axioms thus only apply to admissible structures.

 We shall apply precisely the same principle to CQFT.
 It is rather straightforward to enumerate the conditions that the notion of admissibility has to satisfy to be consistent. \begin{enumerate} \item The empty hypersurface is admissible. \item The empty region is admissible. \item The boundary of an admissible region is admissible. \item The domain and codomain of an admissible gluing function are admissible. \item The components of an admissible gluing diagram are admissible. \item The components of an admissible slice region are admissible. \item For every admissible hypersurface, there is an admissible slice region on it. \item The operation of disjoint union preserves admissibility. \item The operation of orientation-reversal preserves admissibility. \end{enumerate}